 6 Marche Bacchus French Bistro & Wine Shop

 Serving up the city's most unforgettable dining experience, Marché Bacchus is just a short 10-minute drive from the Las Vegas Strip, but feels worlds away.
-Located in the Desert Shores community of Summerlin, guests can watch the swans swim by as they dine on the restaurant's romantic patio along Lake Jacqueline feasting on fabulous French cuisine.
+Located in the Desert Shores community, guests can watch the swans swim by as they dine on the restaurant's romantic patio along Lake Jacqueline feasting on fabulous French cuisine.
 In addition to cheese and charcuterie selections, the bistro serves soups, salads, appetizers and an array of specialty sandwiches and entrees.
 From Seared Scallops to Steak Frites, there's sure to be something on its diverse menu to please palates of all types!
 (702-804-8008)

 5 Morels French Steakhouse & Bistro